AvonReppert/udkm/README.md

 ## contributing to the repository:

 To contribute code to the repository you need a GitHub account.
-Once you have that let me know and then I will add you as contributor.
+Once you have that let me know and I will add you as contributor after a brief intro into our concept.
-For testing purposes I recommend modifications of the "udkm/tools/testing" file

 1. open a command window in the directory of the repository (for example: ```C:\Users\Aleks\Documents\Code\udkm``` )
 2. check that you have no conflicts by typing ``` git status```